johnridesabike/acutis/docs/introduction.md

   url: /manual/
 ---

-Acutis is designed for you to integrate with your existing build process through its [API], so currently there aren't any configuration files or starter projects to clone.
+Acutis allows you to integrate it with your existing build process through its [API].
+Currently, there aren't any configuration files or starter projects to clone.

-To quickly start experimenting with it, you can install it and use the [CLI] without needing a complicated build system.
+To start quickly experimenting with it without a build system, you can use the [CLI].

 ## Why Acutis?